 Academic integrity is a concept used to address the many aspects of validity within a student's work.
 A student who maintains a high standard of academic integrity maintains that the work he or she turns in is authentic and true to the knowledge he or she has acquired.
 InformNet is committed to ensuring the integrity and validity of student achievement within its courses by promoting academic honesty.
 Students are responsible for upholding integrity and will be held accountable for the quality of their work and actions.
 Read more

-- To register for a second semester class click on the "Registration" button on the top of the page and choose your courses.
+- To register for summer school classes - click here or on the "Registration" button on the top of the page and choose your courses.